Ancient Web Browsers

 Tim Berners-Lee's WorldWideWeb/Nexus is more readily available still than most other ancient browsers.
 Even so, very early versions are difficult to come by.
 I've archived available versions up to 1.0 here.

-These archives all include M68K NeXTStep binaries, so they run, but I can't get them to successfully make GET requests to the outside world.
+These archives all include M68K NeXTStep binaries, so they run, but I can't get them to successfully make requests to the outside world.
+(I think the early version of libWWW is the culprit, as this also affects early versions of LineMode and Viola; and even then, those versions of Viola can successfully make Gopher requests.)

 Nicola Pellow's original portable browser.